When to charge your iPhone or iPad

 Final Notes:

 Keep in mind that batteries are "consumables".
 Their capacity starts dropping the day they come off the assembly line.
-Battery life is determined primarily by "full charge cycles" - A full charge cycle is 0% to 100%, or any combination that adds up to 100%, such as 50% to 100% or 30% to 80% twice, 80% to 100% 5 times, etc. The battery will gradually lose capacity, and is rated to remain above 80% capacity (that's total capacity, not charge level) for 500 full charge cycles for an iPhone (1,000 for an iPad).
+Battery life is determined primarily by "full charge cycles" - A full charge cycle is 0% to 100%, or any combination that adds up to 100%, such as 50% to 100% or 30% to 80% twice, 80% to 100% 5 times, etc. The battery will gradually lose capacity, and is rated to remain above 80% capacity (that's total capacity, not charge level) for 500 full charge cycles for an iPhone 14 or earlier (1,000 for an iPhone 15 or later and an iPad).
 For most people this will be around 2 years for the iPhone.
 Apple will replace the battery for a reasonable fee (Use this link to find the cost for your model and country→iPhone Battery Replacement - Official Apple Support) if it goes below 80% after the original 1 year warranty or AppleCare+ warranty period.
 Within the warranty the replacement is free.

 While this tip is specifically for iOS devices, the same principles apply to all other Apple devices (watches, AirPods, MacBooks) as well as most other manufacturer’s products that have Lithium chemistry batteries.